SutheeDev/The-Bloc-Camp/README.md

 - Automatically hidden to save space, ensuring a better user experience.
 - When hidden, it is transformed into a floating modal menu.
 - Could be manually toggled to be visible or hidden using the hamburger menu on the header's top left.

+##### Dropdown Menu & User Icon

+- The user icon on the top right indicates an individual user name, providing a personalized touch to the interface.
+- Hovering over the user's name opens a dropdown menu with links to various pages, mirroring the functionality of the sidebar.
+- The dropdown menu includes a Logout link to securely log out and redirect the user to the Register / Login page.